 Je voudrais réserver un ticket, s’il vous plaît. - I would like to book a ticket.

 Do you want more short lessons like this?
-You can get more daily lessons together with exercises and lots of audio support with My French Routine learning series.
-We have volumes 1 - 6 available which caters to all levels from complete beginners to advanced level learners.
+You can get more daily lessons together with exercises and lots of audio support with The Complete Beginner French Course.
 Check it out below.